 Question: Loved your videos on the effects of H2O2 (peroxide) related to thyroid health.
 Is there a way to increase catalase naturally without using supplements?
 Thank you for all you do.

 Answer: It’s a good question.
 No, not really, unless you think big picture and support the health of your liver.
 Catalase and glutathione are made in the liver so protecting that organ protects your ability to produce those enzymes.
 There are some studies that suggest tocotrienols may help fight the damaging effects of hydrogen peroxide.
-Have you seen my Vitamin E by chance, it’s one of the rare ones that is mixed, natural and contains these tocotrienols, CLICK HERE.
 Finally, T3 or triiodothyronine and thyroxine (T4) significantly stimulate hair follicle pigmentation so having healthy levels of thyroid hormone will affect hair color.

 After reading your article on thyroid issues based around hydrogen peroxide, all makes sense and hoping your soon to be released supplement will be my answer.
 I have been on thyroid meds for the past 18 years with little or no success.
 This is frustrating me to the point of depression and frustration that the symptoms still persist, thinning hair, eyebrows, inability to lose weight, lack of energy, rarely a whole nights sleep (insomnia) Diets, (have tried ’em all)!
 I have noted the greens connection with goitrogens, so have been taking your Thyroid Greens powder in my shakes.